joshb4u/Note-Taker/README.md

 ![last commit](https://img.shields.io/github/last-commit/joshb4u/Hw11)

 A Note Taker app, powered by express backend, is created that allows the user to take notes and save them to a database.
 The stored notes are displayed on the left hand side of the screen.
 Here the user can add/save more notes and view or delete saved notes.
 However, for the time being, no coding has been done to edit/modify the saved notes, and this can be done as future work.
+The Note Taker Web App has also been deployed at heroku website and its link is given below.

 ## Installation
 ```